jyoti14-web/pizza-sales-analysis-using-SQL/README.md

 3. Category-Wise Analysis: Analyze sales based on different pizza categories.
 5. Top-Selling Items: Identify the best-selling pizzas.
 6 Customer Insights: Gain insights into customer preferences and behaviors.
+7.Contributed by Jyoti Pal as part of GitHub Pull Request practice.